google/openhtf/CONTRIBUTING.md

     |
     |           Generic utility functions and miscellaneous tools.
     |           The contents of this submodule should be general enough to be
-    |           useable outside of OpenHTF, meaning it should not be dependent
+    |           usable outside of OpenHTF, meaning it should not be dependent
     |           on other code in the OpenHTF package.
     |
     |